My Life In Words

 HI!
 I’M STUART, YOUR FELLOW ADVENTURER.

-I write mostly science fiction and am a winner of the prestigious Writers of the Future Contest, and a two-time Jim Baen Award finalist, as well as a finalist for Interzone’s James White Award.
+I write mostly science fiction and am a winner of the prestigious Writers of the Future Contest, and a three-time Jim Baen Award finalist, as well as a finalist for Interzone’s James White Award.
 I’ve sold stories to Analog Science Fiction and Fact and Galaxy’s Edge, among others and have had non-fiction appear on Forbes.com, Huffington Post, Mental Floss, and many more.

 I once played Dracula on stage